 If you’ve received a request to carry out an archaeological investigation or other heritage survey, or are faced with a condition for archaeological works but don’t know what to do next, then please contact us.
 We will be happy to take a look at your project and can provide no-obligation cost estimates free of charge.

-As a Community Interest Company Suffolk Archaeology has a strong commitment to promoting the heritage and archaeology of Suffolk to the public and wherever possible we try to actively engage with our local communities.
+We have a strong commitment to promoting the heritage and archaeology of East Anglia to the public and wherever possible we try to actively engage with our local communities.

 We can also help local groups and societies to set up and run their own schemes by providing specialist expertise and support and, where possible, create community field projects ourselves.